ladybogit/swg-auth-wordpress/trunk/readme.txt

 4. Done!

 == Changelog ==

+= 0.12 =
+* Show a list of characters associated with an account
+* Support JsonWebAPI for authentication
+* Optionally display the highest population achieved on your server
+* Minor appearance tweaks

 = 0.11 =
 * Secret keys can now be used to secure communications from SWG Server